310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 ## Chapter 5

-{% img Aquarium Going to the Aquarium 5.png %}

-{% note location %}
-**Location:** Light Music Room
-{% endnote %}

 {% bubble Madara %}
-Hrmm… Anzu-san’s like a big sister figure.
+Hmm… Anzu-san’s like a big sister figure.
 Well, I think it’s more like she grew up without knowing how to depend on others.

 So whenever I try to look out for her, she rejects my help and pushes it away.